Maku4/react-overlay-manager/README.md

 # React Overlay Manager

-A lightweight, **type-safe** overlay system for React with zero runtime dependencies and built-in DevTools.
+A lightweight, **type-safe** overlay system for React with a minimal runtime footprint (small dependency on Immer) and built-in DevTools.

 - 📦 **Headless** – bring your own styles / animations
 - 🔒 **Fully typed** – compile-time safety for props and results